Felicity Smoak (Arrowverse): Concept and creation

-Early in season one, the creative team behind Arrow wanted to introduce a tech-savvy character for a season one scene, drawing inspiration from DC comics catalogue of characters.
-Producers originally considered using Karen Beecher/Bumblebee, but opted to use the less well known Felicity Smoak, a character created by Gerry Conway and Rafael Kayanan for The Fury of Firestorm in 1984.
-Rickards was initially cast for the role as a one-episode guest star, but following a positive response from show lead Stephen Amell and from Warner Bros. executive Peter Roth, as well as from journalists at preview screenings, her role was extended to recurring throughout the show's first season.
+Early in season one, the creative team behind Arrow wanted to introduce a tech-savvy character for a season one scene, drawing inspiration from DC Comics catalogue of characters.
+Producers originally considered using Karen Beecher/Bumblebee, but opted to use the lesser-known Felicity Smoak, a character created by Gerry Conway and Rafael Kayanan for The Fury of Firestorm in 1984.
+Emily Bett Rickards was initially cast for the role as a one-episode guest star, but following a positive response from lead Stephen Amell and Warner Bros. executive Peter Roth, as well as from journalists at preview screenings, her role was extended to recurring throughout the season.
 Andrew Kreisberg commented that he and fellow showrunner Marc Guggenheim were impressed both with her performance and by Amell's response to her character, and that they received positive feedback stating "And then the network called, and then the studio called and they were like 'This girl, who is she?'"
 Rickards joined the main cast of the show from season two onwards.
-Regarding this decision, Guggenheim explained that producers realized that Felicity would either have to learn the truth about Oliver, or "go away" and that "once we decided that she couldn't go away ... making her a series regular was kind of a no-brainer."
+Regarding this decision, Guggenheim explained that producers realized that Felicity would either have to learn the truth about Oliver Queen, or "go away" and that "once we decided that she couldn't go away ... making her a series regular was kind of a no-brainer."

-Over the course of the series, Felicity developed into one the show's principal characters, described by producers as the show's "secret weapon" and an "integral and active part of the dynamic of the show."
-Discussing Felicity's role in the show, Kreisberg commented that he felt "Arrow wasn't Arrow" until the episode where she learns Oliver's secret.
+Over the course of the series, Felicity developed into one of the show's principal characters, described by producers as the show's "secret weapon" and an "integral and active part of the dynamic of the show."
+Discussing Felicity's role in the show, Kreisberg commented that he felt "Arrow wasn't Arrow" until the episode where she learns Oliver's secret identity.
 Looking back at Arrow's run ahead of its eighth and final season, Amell observed that "I don't know that show works if we don't randomly find her".
 Rickards announced in March 2019 that she would be leaving the Arrowverse at the end of Arrow's seventh season, although the producers left open the possibility of her returning as a guest star in the series final season.
 Following this announcement, Guggenheim echoed Amell's sentiments when speaking at San Diego Comic-Con ahead of the season eight premiere, stating that "For the longest time, I've been saying you can't do the show without Emily Rickards" and that he would not have considered a full twenty-two episode final season without the actress.
 In November 2019, it was announced that Rickards would return in a guest role for the series finale.